KostarSf/advent-of-code/README.md

 - 📁 **Organized Structure**: Clean separation of solutions, inputs, and utilities
 - 🔧 **Type Safety**: Full TypeScript support with Zod validation
 - 📝 **Automatic Discovery**: Automatically finds and lists all available day solutions
+- 📄 **Auto Input Loading**: Input files are automatically loaded and passed to your day functions

 ## Project Structure